Skip to content

 1. Smooth Finish

-Walls and floors: Creating a seamless, joint-free appearance that enhances the sense of space.
+Walls and floors: Creating a jointless, uniform finish across different surfaces can add visual appeal and enhance the sense of space.

 Bathrooms and kitchens: Providing a water-resistant and easy-to-clean surface.